 Or you can just cherry-pick the transactions.

 I thought about this, and I thought this type, this is one of different attack vectors.
 If someone were to use this one, I think what they would do is stay – is cherry-pick the right transactions to stay highly profitable, but not so much as to reveal what’s actually happening.
-If you were a bad actor on the network where you’re doing this, you’d want to maximise profits while also maximising camouflage, so there’s this gray area in there, because you wouldn’t want to collapse the value with confidence of the network of that which you are trying to accumulate.
+If you were a bad actor on the network where you’re doing this, you’d want to maximize profits while also maximizing camouflage, so there’s this gray area in there, because you wouldn’t want to collapse the value with confidence of the network of that which you are trying to accumulate.

-Ironically, there are quantum algorithms that do that – that help you figure out how to maximise something like an attack or how to pack a box, basically, if it’s same kind of like a problem to solve for.
+Ironically, there are quantum algorithms that do that – that help you figure out how to maximize something like an attack or how to pack a box, basically, if it’s same kind of like a problem to solve for.
 So, it would be funny to be a quantum computer figuring that out and then another doing the attack process.